 Poor quality data is a huge issue when it comes to ITAM for a number of reasons but especially when it comes to financial impacts, asset refreshes, usage misunderstandings, and equipment loses.
 A CMDB with incorrect data can’t provide you with the accurate financial impact from your license usage.
 Additionally, not knowing what assets you have in the field or how they are impacting each other will become a huge issue when it’s time to replace equipment.
 Misunderstanding how your equipment is used or who’s using what and when has a big impact when it comes to refreshes.
 Lastly, it’s shockingly easy to lose track of expensive equipment when you’re lacking quality data and a proper discovery tool.

-There are significant organizational impacts related to poor data quality as well.
+There are significant organizational impacts related to poor configuration management and data quality as well.
 Unplanned downtime can occur when you’re unintentionally making conflicting changes.
 And that downtime often results in loss of revenue whether directly or indirectly.
 In the manufacturing world, for example, one bad change could turn into a nightmare in terms of production.
 Consequently, unplanned downtime that impacts the business and revenue naturally fosters a bad perception of IT.